jasonchristopher21/Source-Academy-Miscellaneous/README.md

 # Source Academy Miscellanenous Files

 ## List Sorter
-One of my projects as a CS1101S TA.
-The List Sorter applies the concepts of sorting that are discussed in CS1101S Programming Methodology lecture, namely:
+One of my projects as a teaching assistant for CS1101S - Programming Methodology.
+The List Sorter applies the concepts of sorting that are discussed in CS1101S lecture #6, namely:
 - Selection Sort (implemented)
 - Insertion Sort (under construction)
 - Merge Sort (under construction)